 Continuing Education Opportunities for Counselors in Delaware

-- Wilmington University - Division of Behavioral Science: Counselors can take NBCC-approved counseling courses and workshops for continuing education credit at WU.
-The school's clinical mental health, and elementary and secondary school counseling programs provide numerous opportunities for professional counselors to continue their education.
-Practitioners can earn post-master's certificates in mental health counseling, and child and family counseling.
+- Wilmington University - Division of Behavioral Science Counselors can take NBCC-approved counseling courses and workshops for continuing education credit at WU.
+The school's clinical mental health and elementary and secondary school counseling programs provide numerous opportunities for professional counselors to continue their educations.
+Practitioners can earn post-master's certificates in mental health counseling and child and family counseling.

-- The Mental Health Association in Delaware: MHA promotes mental health wellness for individuals and families, focusing on education, advocacy, and support.
+- Mental Health Association in Delaware MHA promotes mental health wellness for individuals and families, focusing on education, advocacy, and support.
 It offers support groups, an annual conference, educational materials, newsletters, and suicide prevention assistance.

-- Delaware Board of Mental Health and Chemical Dependency Professionals: Counselors can find the rules and regulations for becoming a licensed practitioner in Delaware through the bard.
+- Delaware Board of Mental Health and Chemical Dependency Professionals Counselors can find the rules and regulations for becoming a licensed practitioner in Delaware through the board.
 Information available includes a fee schedule for different types of licenses, forms, and supervision guidelines.

-- Therapists in Delaware: Psychology Today maintains a guide to therapists in Delaware, with information about their specialities and contact information.
+- Therapists in Delaware Psychology Today maintains a guide to therapists in Delaware, with information about their specialties and contact information.
 Counselors can pursue networking opportunities or refer patients.